Seiko-K/Keeper/README.md

 </p>

 <p align="center">
-  <strong>iOS:</strong> Available on the App Store<br>
+  <strong>Available on Google Play and the App Store.</strong>
-  <strong>Android:</strong> Google Play closed testing
 </p>

 ---

+## 🔎 Scan.
+Search.
+Keeper.

+One of Keeper's core features is its OCR-assisted manual search workflow.

+Instead of manually typing a long product model number:

+**Take a photo → Detect the model number with OCR → Search for manuals → Choose one → Keeper it.**

+Keeper helps reduce the friction of finding a manual when you need it.

+But Keeper is **not just a manual app**.

+It is designed as a personal place for keeping the information you do not want to lose.

+Manuals, PDFs, URLs, photos, notes, recipes, travel information, work references, hobby collections — organize them your way and find them again when you need them.

+---

 ## About Keeper

-Keeper is a Flutter application designed to help users keep important information organized and easy to find.
+Keeper is a local-first Flutter application for organizing important personal information in one place.

-Manuals, PDFs, URLs, photos, product information, and personal notes can be stored together instead of being scattered across different apps and folders.

-Keeper follows a local-first approach and focuses on simple, intuitive interaction.
+Information that would normally be scattered across browser bookmarks, photo libraries, PDF folders, cloud storage, and note apps can be organized together inside Keeper.

+Keeper is built around a simple idea:

+> **You choose what matters.
+Keeper keeps it.**

+AI and search features may help suggest information, but the user always decides what to Keeper.

-The project was independently designed, developed, tested, and released for both iOS and Android.
+The project was independently designed, developed, tested, and released for both Android and iOS.

 ---

 ## Features

+- 📸 Capture product model numbers with OCR
+- 🔎 Search for manuals using detected model numbers
-- 📄 Store and manage PDF manuals
+- 📄 Store and manage PDF manuals and other PDF files
 - 🔗 Save useful URLs
-- 📷 Capture product model numbers with OCR
+- 📝 Keep personal notes
+- 🖼 Store photos with your information
+- 🗂 Organize information by category
 - 🔍 Search stored information quickly
 - 📌 Pin important items
-- 📝 Add personal notes and photos
-- 🗂 Organize information by category
 - ↕️ Reorder and manage cards
 - 🔒 Face ID / Touch ID / Fingerprint authentication
 - ☁️ Google Drive backup on Android